theCreedo/IndigitousMusicFinder/README.md

 7. Insert into 'tone_analyzer.py' your username and password and uncomment lines associated with IBM Watson API calls

-8. Run 'tone_analyzer.py' to put json files from API calls to IBM Watson into '/json/' folder
+8. Run 'tone_analyzer.py' to put json files from API calls to IBM Watson into '/json/' folder (Will take about 7-9 seconds per API call)

 9. Run 'max_mood_genre.py' in '/songs_to_moods/' folder to populate folders of tones ('/Anger/', '/Joy/', '/Sadness/', '/Fear/', and '/Disgust/') with all files that's max pertains to that genre.